Back to index

 2.2.
 Pool level

-specpool() returns several estimators of species richness based on species accumulation curves at the pool level. poolaccum() returns species richness estimators for different sample size (in terms of number of sampled communities) for the whole pool of sample sites.
+specpool() returns several estimators of species richness based on species accumulation curves at the pool level (i.e. considering all the sites!). poolaccum() returns species richness estimators for different sample size (in terms of number of sampled communities) for the whole pool of sample sites.

 specpool(BCI)